E-t0m/zeroinput/about_en.md

 ```
 this line:
 ```
-@reboot mkdir /tmp/vz; touch /tmp/vz/soyo.log; mkfifo /tmp/vz/vzlogger.fifo; screen -dmS zeroinput nice -1 python3 /home/vzlogger/zeroinput.py -v
+@reboot mkdir /tmp/vz; touch /tmp/vz/soyo.log; mkfifo /tmp/vz/vzlogger.fifo; screen -dmS zeroinput nice -1 python3 /home/vzlogger/zeroinput.py -v -web
 ```
 enter in the crontab.
-To get the output later, as user "vzlogger" (```su vzlogger```), ```screen -r```.
+To get the output later, as user "vzlogger" (```su vzlogger```), enter ```screen -r```.
 Then use ctrl-a, then ctrl-d to "close".

-Once this entry has been made, the control restarts automatically after a power failure.
+Once this entry has been made, the regulation restarts automatically after a reboot of the Raspi.
 With a little delay due to the inverters themselves and the Raspi's startup process.
 If the reading head is removed, the feed-in simply stops and the counter increases to the consumption value.
 As soon as the reading head is attached again, the feeding starts automatically.
+Depending on the electricity meter, the "extended data output" may need to be reactivated after a power failure.

-This is what the [Esmart3 for Windows configuration software](https://www.solarcontroller-inverter.com/download/20113011263165.html), [alternative link](http://www.mediafire.com/file/mt77gai7xxzig1g/install_SolarMate_CS_Windows.exe) looks like.
+This is what the [Esmart3 configuration software](https://www.solarcontroller-inverter.com/download/20113011263165.html), [alternative link](http://www.mediafire.com/file/mt77gai7xxzig1g/install_SolarMate_CS_Windows.exe) looks like.
 ![Esmart3 Software](https://user-images.githubusercontent.com/110770475/204106343-8ca03bb5-ca3d-4174-9075-25db632ec087.jpg)

 There is something that cannot be set on the device itself: **Li-Ion**.
 The other values are of course dependent on the battery used.
 I have set quite high and low values because the line to the battery is not quite optimal.
 So far, however, they have not been used because the script operates far away from them!
 (Update: values reduced!)

+The battery settings must also be made on Victron charge controllers!
 The configuration of the Soyosource Inverter is very clear

 ![Soyosource GTN setup](https://user-images.githubusercontent.com/110770475/204106365-97dc809d-fba2-4633-aa77-69b2061f7289.jpg)

 ### Planned
-- Battery buffer for emergency power supply.
-(Requires an additional island inverter!)
-- Anticipatory control for recurring consumption patterns, e.g. washing machine, microwave, hob
-- Integrate other charge controllers, it doesn't always have to be the Esmart3
+- Integrate other charge controllers.
+The eSmart4 should be compatible, please give feedback!
+- Integrate other inverters
 - A ready-made Volkszähler image, where you only have to adjust the reading head.

 ## What is still missing?